Isle of Wight Guru

 It is mostly former railway lines, so large sections are flat and traffic-free, although the Sandown and Shanklin sections do involve a fair amount of time in the towns.

-See our guide to Isle of Wight Cycling Holidays for more waffle.
+See our guide to Isle of Wight Cycling Holidays for more waffle and bike hire options.

 A little further afield...attractions just outside Sandown and Shanklin

-• Amazon World (medium sized zoo, quite a lot indoors).
-Also home to Monkey Madness soft play, which you pay extra for.
+• Amazon World is a medium sized zoo with quite a lot indoors.
+It is also home to Monkey Madness soft play, which is included in the ticket price.

 The-Isle-of-Wight-Guru-Don't-Blame-Us-Disclaimer™ All the information on this website is correct, as far as we know, but please do check details directly - and please contact us if you find anything inaccurate.
 Here's our full disclaimer.